 Administrative Supplements to Research Grants and Cooperative Agreements

-The purpose of an administrative supplement is to provide additional funds to a grant or cooperative agreement to pay for necessary items or activities that fall within the scope of that award, but were unanticipated at the time that the new or competing continuation application was submitted.
-NIMH provides such supplements for a current budget period and future years, if necessary, to meet certain unforeseen new or increased costs that are within the scope of the approved grant.
+The purpose of an administrative supplement is to provide additional funds to an active grant or cooperative agreement to pay for necessary items or activities that fall within the scope of that award but were unanticipated at the time that the new or competing continuation application was submitted.
+(See the NIH Grants Policy Statement, section on Change in Scope for more information) NIMH provides such supplements for a current budget period and future years, if necessary, to meet certain unforeseen new or increased costs that are within the scope of the approved grant.
 An administrative supplement request is subject to an internal review and does not require peer review but may, in some circumstances, be subject to review by the National Advisory Mental Health Council.

 The award of an administrative supplement depends on several factors, including alignment with Institute expectations/priorities, documented need, and availability of funds from NIMH's allocation for supplements.
 NIMH awards administrative supplements under a limited number of defined circumstances, on a case by case basis.
 Documented justification and the approval of the program officer and other designated NIMH staff are required.

 Prior to submitting a supplement request, it is strongly recommended that Principal Investigators (PIs) speak with the program official associated with the parent grant to discuss eligibility, alignment with Institute expectations/priorities, and availability of funds.